Photo by Dave Clubb

 Today, science has caught up with Steiner and we know that brain development in children agree with and back up many of Steiner’s original views.
 Conventional education has pushed academics onto children earlier and earlier in an attempt to give children an edge or to appease parents wanting their children to have a head start.
 But it just doesn’t work this way for a child’s developing brain.

-It’s not to say that preschool is wrong.
+It’s not to say that preschool or Kindergarten are wrong.
 Preschool is great for giving children another opportunity to play, work on language development through social interactions, work on number sense through daily life activities, be creative, and work on motor, as well as social skills!
 I love preschool!
 But it’s not the time to begin learning to write, read, add or subtract.

 WHY DOES WALDORF DELAY ACADEMICS?